tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

 * Kernel based on linux-imx / linux-fslc: Review indicated that, by default, device tree reserves memory for NPU in an area which is only available on 4GiB DDR RAM config.
   Upstream kernel is not affected.
+* Kernel based on linux-tq / linux-rt-tq
+  * Suspend & resume not supported (yet)
+* MBa8MP-RAS314
+  * no support for vendor kernel and BSP

 ## Build Artifacts